-There is some limited access to make-up labs.
-See the file Making Up a Lab posted on the ICN Resources page.
-To the extent offered, students will have the ability to make-up and complete an assignment that otherwise would result in a missed assignment.
+• There will be some opportunities to make-up labs.
+Makeup assignments will be posted with instructions.
 There is no guarantee that any lab can be made up and a shorter time limit is given for make-up lab: you will be given 72 hours after it is made up to submit a lab report, even when there is a Holiday.
 Labs involving a poster, as a make-up, require submission of a lab report.